tinythings/logjet/doc/features.md

 Useful when:

 - you want a fast demo
-- you need bulk backfill of recorded OTLP logs
+- you need bulk backfill of recorded OTLP logs, metrics, and traces
 - you want to validate stored files against a collector pipeline

 ### 6. File archive housekeeping outside the daemon